AnuragIndora/Indian-Crimes/README.md

-Here is the updated `README.md` file with the "Crime Type Classification" section removed:

----

 # Crime Dataset India - Data Preprocessing, Exploratory Data Analysis, and Machine Learning

 This repository contains the code and analysis performed on the `crime_dataset_india.csv` file, focusing on data preprocessing, exploratory data analysis (EDA), and solving specific machine learning problems related to crime data from India.